Jump to section

-3. You continue to hear negative gossip about yourself
+3. You keep hearing negative gossip about yourself

 4. You find yourself continually doubting your perception of reality

-If you feel filled with self-doubt after an encounter with your coworker, and you walk away second-guessing your own version of events, then it’s likely that you’re being gaslighted.
+If you feel filled with self-doubt after an encounter with your coworker, you’re probably experiencing gaslighting.

-5. The person who is exhibiting gaslighting behavior belittles your efforts
+5. The person who is exhibiting gaslighting behavior belittles your efforts, emotions, or perceptions

-6. You’re being excluded from professional activities you believe you should be involved in
+6. You’re being excluded from professional activities relevant or required for your job

 Gaslighters will make you feel inferior by excluding you from professional activities such as regular meetings.